igorskyflyer/igorskyflyer/README.md

   For his final academic milestone, Igor engineered a comprehensive distribution platform exclusively on a smartphone.
 He set this as a personal <em>"stress test,"</em> choosing a programming-heavy thesis that none of his peers attempted.
 Despite having <strong>zero prior exposure</strong> to Java or the Android API, he taught himself the entire stack on the fly.
 Because his laptop could not support modern IDEs, <strong>the entire ecosystem: PHP/MySQL backend, REST API, and Android client, all developed on the phone itself via AIDE.</strong>
   <br>
   <br>
   The <strong>NeoVisio Ecosystem</strong> functioned as a synchronized <strong>proprietary package manager</strong>.
 The client performed local system scans, cross-referenced versions with the server via REST to identify updates, and managed the full (un)installation lifecycle.
 Igor engineered the client to handle <strong>network-state detection</strong>, a custom <strong>download manager</strong>, and automated <strong>homescreen shortcut injection</strong>, maintaining perfect feature parity between the browser and the native OS.
-The client's source code is available on its <a href="https://github.com/igorskyflyer/android-applications-repository" target="_blank"><strong>official repository</strong></a>.
+The client's source code is available on its <a href="https://github.com/igorskyflyer/android-applications-repository"><strong>official repository</strong></a>.
   <br>
   <br>
   <blockquote>
     <strong>💡 Historical Recognition</strong>
     <br>
     The platform's impact extended beyond the academic environment, eventually being indexed by global software discovery platforms as a viable third-party distribution alternative.
-Documentation and community-preserved snapshots of the ecosystem's public release can be found on <a href="https://alternativeto.net/software/neovisio/" target="_blank"><strong>AlternativeTo</strong></a>.
+Documentation and community-preserved snapshots of the ecosystem's public release can be found on <a href="https://alternativeto.net/software/neovisio/"><strong>AlternativeTo</strong></a>.
   </blockquote>
   <strong>The System Architect (2016–Present)</strong>
   <br>